 Contact: Faye Bridge

-Individuals or teams, Treehouse is a great place to get started if you’re tracking your way to become a developer from scratch.
-Utilizing robust developer tools, the website equips you with the much-needed knowledge so you can go ahead and handle future projects.
-Treehouse covers a wide variety of topics such as HTML, CSS, Java, Python, PHP, WordPress, and loads more.
+Treehouse is a great place to get started if you’re trying become a developer from scratch.
+You can use robust developer tools to strengthen your skill.
+Treehouse covers a wide variety of topics such as HTML/CSS, Python, PHP, WordPress, and more.

 Get started with your career in software development through Firehose’s comprehensive and customized curriculum.
 Even for newbies, the courses are designed to tickle the brain, develop web applications, and solve problems like a certified software engineer.
 The website also hosts a worldwide student support community, where you can ask for support and mentorship from real-life software experts.